peetw/foundation_postgres/monitoring.md

 Database monitoring consists of capturing and recording database events.
 This info helps a DBA to detect, identify and fix potential database performance issues.
-Monitoring statistics make it easier for a DBA to monitori the health and performance of databases.
+Monitoring statistics make it easier for a DBA to monitor the health and performance of databases.
 Several monitoring tools are available.

 ## Database statistics

-Database statistics catalog table store database activity information.
+Database statistics catalog tables store database activity information.
 This information is captured by the **Stats Collector** process, and includes:

 * Current running sessions